Arcachofo/SimulIDE-Knowledge-Base/1-Circuit/Components/Modular Components/Modular.md

 ## Add to component list.

-The simplest method and common options is explained [[Custom Components#Add to component list|here]].
+The simplest method and common options is explained [](1-Circuit/Components/Custom%20Components.md#Add%20to%20component%20list|here).

 But is is possible to use specific paths for package and definition files.
 Path to all files are relative to "data" folder.